 Open positions in the Qiu lab

-• Postdoctoral scholar position:
+• Postdoctoral Associate Position:

-• We always seek applicants with strong quantitative backgrounds in both remote sensing and ecological modeling.
-If you are interested in joining our lab, please email tvq5043@psu.edu a copy of your resume or CV and an outline of your background and interests.
+• Other opportunities: If you are interested in working on other projects, please email Dr. Tong Qiu a copy of your resume or CV and an outline of your background and interests.
 We will be in touch if we have a suitable project for you.
 Below are some additional funding resources if you want to develop your own research projects:

 • NSF Postdoctoral Fellowship: Please send me your research outline and we can schedule a meeting to develop a proposal.
 I am committed to providing guidance, support, and constructive feedback to help your develop a strong application.